-Contact Eduard to verify that your student file is complete: Original Application for graduate admission including Acceptance Letter Official GRE (if required) and TOEFL scores (International Students) Official original Transcripts (not photocopies) from all institutions listed on Original Application, sent by the institution directly to UM Transcript evaluations from an NACES approved vendor Final Transcripts showing conferred degree(s) from all Institutions where previous degree(s) were obtained Teaching Evaluations Other documents such as Petitions for Transfer of Credit, etc. Make sure you do not have any of the following in your transcript: Incomplete (I) No Grade (NG) If you have any of these, contact the course instructor to request a grade change.
+Contact Eduard to verify that your student file is complete: Original Application for graduate admission including Acceptance Letter Official GRE, TOEFL scores (International Students) • Official Transcripts from all institutions listed on Original Application; transcript evaluations from an NACES approved vendor • Final Transcripts showing conferred degree(s) from all Institutions where previous degree(s) were obtained Teaching Evaluations • Other documents such as Petitions for Transfer of Credit, etc. Make sure you do not have any of the following in your transcript: • Incomplete (I) • No Grade (NG) If you have any of these, contact the course instructor to request a grade change.
 Notify the CAE Graduate Program Director of your intended graduation date Verify that the courses and credits on your transcript are the same as those that appear on your approved Program of Study.
 If they are not identical, you will need to revise your Program of Study and obtain signatures again.